-Key factors expected to drive the market include rising focus on energy consumption, manufacturing efficiency, and increasing practice for advanced base for manufacturing.
-Further, industrial shift towards the cyber world in which every component of value chain would be connected to ensure informed manufacturing with no-time lags and zero defects is projected to positively impact industry growth.
+Key factors expected to drive the market include a rising focus on energy consumption, manufacturing efficiency, and increasing practice for an advanced base for manufacturing.
+Further, the industry shift towards the cyber world in which every component of the value chain would be connected to ensure informed manufacturing with no-time lags and zero defects is projected to positively impact industry growth.

-However, lack of standardization and interoperability coupled with shortage of skilled workers is projected to hinder market growth.
-Further, sensitivity of cyber-physical system security threat and high software system cost can also act as a challenge for the demand.
+However, a lack of standardization and interoperability coupled with a shortage of skilled workers is projected to hinder the market growth.
+Further, the sensitivity of cyber-physical system security threats and high software system costs can also act as a challenge for the demand.

-The smart factory industry can be segmented on the basis of technology into Manufacturing Execution System (MES), industrial control system, Product Life Cycle Management (PLM), industrial logistics, supervisory control and data acquisition system, and Enterprise Resource Planning (ERP).
+The smart factory market can be segmented on the basis of technology into manufacturing execution system (MES), industrial control system, product life cycle management (PLM), industrial logistics, supervisory control, data acquisition system, and enterprise resource planning (ERP).

-ERP is the most significant revenue-generating segment owing to the software usage application for embodying the products and process, relationships between functions, activities, and information flow.
+ERP is the most significant revenue-generating segment owing to the software usage application for embodying the products and processes, relationships between functions, activities, and information flow.

-The market can be categorized on the basis of field devices into articulated robots, industrial robotics, industrial network, and control devices.
+The smart factory market can be categorized on the basis of field devices into articulated robots, industrial robotics, industrial network, and control devices.
 Control devices can be further classified into switches, relays, drives, and motors.
-Industrial network can be further sub-segmented into RFID systems, wired network, and wireless network.
-Owing to its different products for varied purposes, the demand for industrial network is projected to grow over the forecast period.
+The industrial network can be further sub-segmented into RFID systems, wired networks, and wireless networks.
+Owing to its different products for varied purposes, the demand for industrial networks is projected to grow over the forecast period.
 On the basis of application, the industry can be classified into electronics and electrical, automotive, food and beverages, pharmaceuticals, and mining materials.

 North America is projected to be the dominant region owing to rising adoption in the automotive segment.
-Asia Pacific is expected to emerge as prominent regions owing to the stringent government regulations and the emerging industrial sector in this region.
+The Asia Pacific is expected to emerge as a prominent region owing to the stringent government regulations and the emerging industrial sector in this region.